Do you love summer??

 I do…and I’m so excited that the sun has been shining lately and the weather is warming up because it tells me that summer is around the corner!

-The other thing that reminds me of summer is pouring a big glass of Florida Orange Juice.
+The other thing that reminds me of summer is pouring a big glass orange juice.
 It somehow brings me back to my childhood when all the neighborhood kids would gather around our old wooden picnic table and my mom bring us big pitchers of orange juice…true story!
 That refreshing goodness of the juice, which I know now is naturally sweet without any added sugar, I’m sure gave me the energy to climb all those trees!!!

-So, to commemorate that amazing memory and to welcome in what seems to be the beginning of the warm weather to come, I’ve partnered with the Florida Orange Juice company to bring you this great recipe that combines the sweetness of Florida orange juice and a quick dinner idea that will bring your family running to the table!!
+So, to commemorate that amazing memory and to welcome in what seems to be the beginning of the warm weather to come, I’m using the goodness of orange juice to bring you this great recipe that combines the sweetness of orange juice and a quick dinner idea that will bring your family running to the table!!

 This recipe uses scallops which I love because they are quick to cook and are nutrient dense (they are a low fat, high protein addition to any meal).
 Make sure they are dried well (I place them on a tea towel topped with a paper towel to make sure all the moisture is absorbed!).